cylc/cylc-doc/src/user-guide/writing-workflows/runtime.rst

    If ``$(script-which-returns-a-platform-name)`` returns a non-zero exit code then the scheduler will assign the :ref:`submit-failed <task-job-states>` state to this :term:`job`.
+   If you have submit retries set up for the job, the scheduler will retry running your platform selection script in the same was is it would for any other submission failure.

 Remote Task Job Log Directories
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^